Ghost-xDD/Pandora-Landing-Page/README.md

-A Landing Page For a Blockchain Platform built with React Js
+Landing Page For a Blockchain Platform built with React Js